shodown96/xodocs/README.md

 }
 ```

-XoDocs will automatically include this security scheme in the spec and apply it to all routes except those marked with `@public`.
+Xodocs will automatically include this security scheme in the spec and apply it to all routes except those marked with `@public`.

 ---